TABLE OF CONTENTS

 Word and Excel both allow you to insert textboxes that "float" on top of the page or spreadsheet.
 While these can be really useful for getting positioning of content just right, we do not officially support textboxes in data templates.
 Some customers have reported satisfactory PDF results when using textboxes, but your mileage may vary.

-When you need to position content is a precise manner on the page, we recommend using an Excel template.
+When you need to position content in a precise manner on the page, we recommend using an Excel template.
 This is because Excel effectively provides "grid layout", which allows you to merge cells and resize rows/columns, which is ideal for a precision layout.
 If you must use Word, then try to use tables as much as possible to get similar results.

 Always have page margins